shakacode/react_on_rails_pro/docs/node-renderer/js-configuration.md

 1. **delayBetweenIndividualWorkerRestarts** (default: `env.RENDERER_DELAY_BETWEEN_INDIVIDUAL_WORKER_RESTARTS`) - Interval in minutes between individual worker restarts (when cluster restart is triggered).
 By default restarts are not enabled.
 If restarts are enabled, `allWorkersRestartInterval` should also be set.
 1. **maxDebugSnippetLength** (default: 1000) - If the rendering request is longer than this, it will be truncated in exception and logging messages.
 1. **supportModules** - (default: `env.RENDERER_SUPPORT_MODULES || null`) - If set to true, `supportModules` enables the server-bundle code to call a default set of NodeJS global objects and functions that get added to the VM context:
-`{ Buffer, process, setTimeout, setInterval, setImmediate, clearTimeout, clearInterval, clearImmediate, queueMicrotask }`.
+`{ Buffer, TextDecoder, TextEncoder, URLSearchParams, ReadableStream, process, setTimeout, setInterval, setImmediate, clearTimeout, clearInterval, clearImmediate, queueMicrotask }`.
 This option is required to equal `true` if you want to use loadable components.
 Setting this value to false causes the NodeRenderer to behave like ExecJS.
 See also `stubTimers`.